wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 = Does this work with WP e-Commerce 3.8? =

 Yes.
-Smart Manager is compatible only with WP e-Commerce 3.8+, and not with 3.7.
+Smart Reporter is compatible only with WP e-Commerce 3.8+, and not with 3.7.

 == Screenshots ==